Fiona-J-W/cpp_tutorial/src/01_getting_started.md

 The structure of an `if`-statement is very simple: `if`, followed by a boolean expression between parenthesis, followed by a list of statements between braces.
-A boolean expression is a (small) piece of code that evaluates to a boolean value (true or false).
+A boolean expression is a (small) piece of code that evaluates to a value of the type `bool` (that is either true or false).
 Often this is achieved with a comparission like the above: `num2 != 0` is the C++-way of asking whether `num2` $\ne 0$.
 The available comparission-operators are these:

 C++      Meaning
 -------- -----------------------